 I’m including a performance of mine, which I played on a beautiful Bösendorfer model 225 grand piano.
 My intention is not to uphold my interpretation as somehow exemplary, but simply to offer one example of how the Prelude in C major might be played on a modern piano:

-For the record, I am very much an advocate of historical performance.
-However, my notion of "historical" differs quite radically from its common usage.
-In short, I don't believe that our primary task as performers of classical music is to interpret "texts," i.e., black dots on a white page, and that early textbooks are our primary means for doing so.
+I am very much an advocate of historical performance.
+However, my notion of “historical” differs significantly from its common usage.
+In short, I don’t believe that our primary task as performers of classical music is to interpret “texts,” i.e., black dots on a white page, and that early textbooks are our primary means for doing so.
 This is an infinitely long discussion, and I am clearly getting ahead of myself.
-I'll save my explication of my aesthetics for other articles.
+I’ll save my explication of my aesthetics for other articles.

 Returning to Bach’s Prelude in C major, it is important to grasp what may be called closed harmonic phrases.
 There is no real melody to the prelude, just arpeggiated chords.
 The ear needs to accomplish two things simultaneously: First, we must grasp, and shape (both rhythmically and dynamically on the piano), the phrases that are formed by the chords.
 These are measures 1–4, then 5–11, 12–19, and 20 through the end of the prelude.
 Hearing chords as blocks of sound played simultaneously is what is known as vertical listening.

 Second, the ear must follow the voice leading – the individual voices that change from one harmony to the next.
 This is called horizontal listening.
 A strong dissonance in one chord, such as the minor second B-C in the bass in measure 8, will resolve in the next measure (the B resolves downward to A in measure 9).